kiykomi/DevOps_online_Odesa_2021Q4/m2/task2.1/readme.md

 # Part 3.

-## Now, I see how make a vagrant  mashine automatically.
+## Now, I see how make a vagrant VM automatically.